ivao-in/sector_file_creator/README.md

 - **SID and STAR Data**: Generate SID and STAR configurations as needed.
 - **Country Boundary Data**: Generate country border/boundary data as needed.
 - **FIR Data**: Generate FIR data as needed.
+- **Get Airport Data**: Generate Airport data as needed
+- **Fetch Flight Schedules**: Using FR24, get the latest schedules of a certain airport

 ## 📦 Requirements